 Chibnall’s noises about American-style writer rooms and keeping up with the Jones’s foreshadowed the completely mainstream route the show took last season.
 ‘Moving forward’, as he insinuates the fans want the show to remain stagnant, involved completely stripping the uniqueness out of Doctor Who and turning it into a generic episodic science-fiction series.
 The fact that we had a new female Doctor and three companions of different ages and cultures should have been ‘fresh’ enough for a new series.
 But no, we got all new writers, none of whom had written for Doctor Who before and an all new score lacking the gravitas of the last ten seasons.
 The titles changed to something familiarly generic.
 So self-conscious are the new show runners that they even changed the Christmas Special to a New Year’s special.

-Why am I complaining about the last series now (and at such length)?
+Why am I criticising the last series now (and at such length)?
 Last week I saw the BBC flogging new guest stars for the upcoming series.
 It put me in mind of the season trailer that played after the first episode aired, which only showed what guest stars would be appearing in series 11.
 Nobody cares about guest stars, they are fun, but what we want is a story.
 Not completely disjointed episodes with no overall arc driving the characters.
 While the trailer that followed a few days later looks like an improvement there is no real reason to trust that showrunners Chibnall and Strevens are going to deliver this year.
-In They made a promise that diversity in cast and crew was a priority.
+They made a promise that diversity in cast and crew was a priority.
 Let’s take a moment to consider that promise against the absolutely stellar representation we have seen for ten seasons of modern Who.

 We have four main cast members.
-Ryan Sinclair, who led the first episode, suffers from an chronic disability called dyspraxia, featured in the first episode.
+Ryan Sinclair, who led the first episode, suffers from a chronic disability called dyspraxia, featured in the first episode.
 It was never mentioned again despite it having a serious affect on coordination, which surely should have affected Ryan throughout the season.
 Then we have Yasmin Khan, who despite being given a nod to her ancestry in Demons of the Punjab, is then largely ignored for most of the season.
 What’s her first scene?
 Resolving a parking dispute between two angry women of course.
 Even being introduced to her family didn’t really go anywhere.
 And when the four characters are always splitting up into pairs, Yaz and Ryan stick together, leaving the majority of screen time to the two older white characters.
 With Graham’s tragic loss of his wife (and Ryan’s grandmother) in episode one it ends up with Graham’s narrative dominating the show.
 Is this really Doctor Who’s ‘most diverse, most PC’ season to date, led by an old white man again?
 Why does the Doctor have to apologise to everyone frequently?
 Should we also mention Yaz being a boring old police officer, complicit with the colonial government, against Martha Jones’s doctor turned freedom fighter?
 What about the wildly camp and utterly homophobic representation of James I in The Witchfinders?
 ‘Politically correct’?
 Where?

 Let’s take another moment to think about the embarrassingly inept attempts at diversity and social commentary in series 11 against the single speech made by the Twelfth Doctor in The Zygon Inversion against war, and its allegory for the Islamaphobia that dominates the Murdoch-led media.